MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab1_Work_with_customer_engagement_apps.md

 ---
 lab:
     title: 'Lab 1.1: Work with customer engagement apps'
-    module: 'Module 1: Examine the core capabilities of Dynamics 365 (CRM)'
+    module: 'Describe the foundations of Dynamics 365 customer engagement apps'
 ---

 Module 1: Examine the core capabilities of Dynamics 365 (CRM)